 Here are common Denver activities that may include a general liability waiver:

 - Animal rides, such as horseback riding;

-- All-terrain vehicle (ATV) or other recreational vehicle (RV) rental;
+- An all-terrain vehicle (ATV) or another recreational vehicle (RV) rental;

 - Boat rides or rental;

 - Rock climbing accidents;

 - Sporting events; and

 Circumstances That May Invalidate General Liability Waivers in Denver, Colorado